 Very wet doughs are all the rage these days, but croissants laminate better with a relatively dry dough, our recipe calls for only 52% hydration.
 We have changed butter block techniques a number of times over the years, but old fashioned pounding out of the butter seems to give it a pliability that really aids in the lamination process.
 Fortunately, here in Montana, the kitchen is almost always cool, often under 70 F. We try to keep the butter in the 52-60 F range when working with it.

-I prefer a croissant that is quite thick in the middle and tapers off quickly to the ends.
-To achieve this classic look, I always keep a constant tension on the dough being rolled; enough tension to lengthen the dough triangle out significantly, but not so much that the dough tears.
+We prefer a croissant that is quite thick in the middle and tapers off quickly to the ends.
+To achieve this artisan look, keep your triangles long and skinny when shaping.

 Keep in mind that this is a large batch of dough, making 24 large croissants, but you don't have to make all the croissants at once!
 The dough will keep in the refrigerator for several days, so just cut off as much dough as you need on a particular day.
 For example at Moss Mountain Inn, we might use the dough over three days, making plain croissants on day 1, chocolate croissants on day 2, and morning buns on day 3.
 Croissant dough freezes well, so freezing a portion of the dough for later use is an option also.